ERnsTL/flowd/README.md

 * Zeroconf service publishing and browsing based on mDNS (multicast DNS) resp.
 Bonjour and DNS-SD
 * JSON query component using jaq/jq filter syntax
 * XPath filtering on HTML and simple XML data (note that CSS selectors are a subset of XPath query and can be converted into it)
-* SSH client (without using OpenSSH client or libssh) with streaming capability of remote program output
+* SSH client (without using OpenSSH client or libssh) TODO streaming capability of remote program output

 TODO components (0.4 milestone):